-Clare Dixon (University of Liverpool, UK)
+Clare Dixon (University of Manchester, UK)

 Clare Dixon is Professor of Computer Science in the Department of Computer Science at the University of Manchester.
 She has recently moved to Manchester after almost twenty years as an academic in the Department of Computer Science at the University of Liverpool.
 Her research relates to the formal verification of systems and its application to areas such as autonomous systems, robotics, sensor systems, artificial intelligence and security.
 Recent research has focused on the verification of robot assistants, swarm robots and robotics in extreme environments.
 She also works on automated reasoning techniques for non-classical logics.
 She has been an investigator on twelve UKRI/EPSRC funded projects and her current projects include the Science of Sensor System Software, Future AI and Robotics Hub for Space (FAIR-SPACE), Robotics and Artificial Intelligence for Nuclear (RAIN).
 She is a member of the BSI Standards Committee, AMT/010 Robotics.